katopz/rust-by-practice/solutions/compound-types/struct.md

     do_something_with_unit(u);
 }

-// fill the blank to make the code work fn do_something_with_unit(u: Unit) {}
+// Fill the blank to make the code work fn do_something_with_unit(u: Unit) {}
 ```